-SQL Server 2012 SP1 Express download
+SQL Server Express download

-Download the desired SQL Server Express or SQL Server Express with Tools options. http://www.microsoft.com/en-us/download/details.aspx?id=35579
+Download the desired SQL Server Express option.

-- 64-bit Windows: package_x64_language.exe
+- 64-bit Windows: SQLEXPR_x64_ENU.exe

-- 32-bit Windows: package_x86_language.exe
+- 32-bit Windows: SQLEXPR_x86_ENU.exe

-After several panels, you'll be presented with the Feature Selection panel.
+After several panels, you'll arrive at the Feature Selection panel.
 Mark the Database Engine Services checkbox.
-PDXpert does not require any other optional features.
+PDXpert does not require any other optional features or directory settings.
+Click .

 In the Database Engine Configuration panel's Account Provisioning tab: